openstack/designate/doc/source/getting-started.rst

     License for the specific language governing permissions and limitations under the License.

-.. _gettingstarted:
+.. _getting-started:

 ========================
 Getting Started
 ========================

-Designate provides DNS As A Service (DNSaaS) for OpenStack:

-- REST API for domain/record management
-- Multi-tenant
-- Integrated with Keystone for authentication
-- Framework in place to integrate with Nova and Quantum notifications (for auto-generated records)

-- Support for PowerDNS and Bind9 out of the box

-Designate is comprised of three components.
+Designate is comprised of three designate components :ref:`designate-api`, :ref:`designate-central` and :ref:`designate-sink`, supported by a few standard open source components.
 For more info see :doc:`architecture`.

-This guide will show how to install a simple development environment for Designate, with a PowerDNS backend.
-You will be able to see Designate in action, although not to its full potential.
+This guide will walk you through setting up a development environment for Designate, using PowerDNS as the DNS backend, where possible the simplest options have been chosen for you.
+For a more complete discussion on installation & configuration options, please see :doc:`architecture` and :doc:`production-architecture`.

 For this guide you will need access to an Ubuntu Server (12.04).

+.. _Development Environment:

 Development Environment
 +++++++++++++++++++++++